WhiteXavi/WhiteXavi/README.md

-- 👋 Hi, I’m @WhiteXavi
+- Hi, I’m Javi
-- 👀 I’m interested in ...
+- I’m interested in sports, music, videogames & programming.
-- 🌱 I’m currently learning ...
+- I’m currently learning computer engineering.
-- 💞️ I’m looking to collaborate on ...
+- I’m looking to collaborate on music or programming projects.
-- 📫 How to reach me ...
+- You can reach me at javierfco.perez.san@gmail.com.

 <!---
 WhiteXavi/WhiteXavi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.